Zindre17/GameBoi/readme.md

 This project is an attempt at making a gameboy emulator(in C#), and is also my first attempt at making any emulator.

 ## Compatability
-It is only runnable on Windows as of now, due to using WinForms for creating UI.
-I Plan on updating to MAUI when that becomes available.
-Then it will also be runnable on Mac and Linux.
+It should work on Windows, linux and macOS.
+It has been tested on Windows11 and Ubuntu 22.04.2 LTS.

 ## Issues
 Some games does not function correctly.
-Of games tested, Pokemon Yellow have some sprite issues, and I suspect it has something to do with my MBC5-implementation.

 ## Controls
 * __ESC -__ Load game ROM